IBM/number-crunching-python-tutorial/3-DEVELOP.md

     * A symbol: `+`
     * A floating point number: `1.5`
     * An integer number: `42`
-1. Go to <http://username-python-app.mybluemix.net/double/42> and observe the response.
+1. Go to <http://username-python-microservice.mybluemix.net/double/42> and observe the response.

 ## Creating number-crunching functions

-1. Open the **`username`-python-app** repository in Visual Studio Code.
+1. Open the **`username`-python-microservice** repository in Visual Studio Code.
 1. Open the `requirements.txt` file, perform the modifications below and save your work.
     * Add `matplotlib` to install the latest [Matplotlib](https://matplotlib.org).
     * Add `numpy` to install the latest [NumPy](http://www.numpy.org)